foeser/teamcity-documentation/topics/maven.md

 The bundled version is used as default.
 See how to [change the defaults](installing-agent-tools.md).
 {product="tc"}

 The bundled version is used as default.
-See how to [change the defaults](installing-agent-tools.md).
 {product="tcc"}

 </td></tr><tr>